Zain-ul-din/The-Palestine-Side/README.md

 ----------------

-Show some ❤️ for humanity by starring [this website](https://www.palestineside.site/) with others.
+Show some ❤️ for humanity by sharing [this website](https://www.palestineside.site/) with others.